hlrs-fcg/spada_fcg_fork/irspec/docs/spatial/spatial.md

     }
     ```

-!!! danger "Nested Asynchronous Statements"
+!!! danger "Error: Nested Asynchronous Statements"
     Every asynchronous statement contained in a `for` loop must be
     [awaited](#await-completions-with-await) inside the loop.

-    *Failure to await outstanding completions in the loop results in a compilation error.*
+    *Failure to await outstanding completions in the loop raises a compilation error.*

+!!! danger "Error: Nested Send & Receives"
+    Every `send` nested in a `for` loop must be associated with exactly one `receive` nested in a `foreach`
+    or `for` loop in each of the receiving `compute` blocks.

+    *Failure to uniquely match nested `send`s and `receives` results
+    in incorrect stream edges and raises a compilation error.*

 ### Computing asynchronously with `async`